LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/background.rst

 What is Git?
 ============

+Git is a **Version Control System (VCS)** and is prevalent amongst programmers and corporations.

 Version Control Systems
 -----------------------

 A version control system (VCS) is a system for tracking changes to a code base and storing each version.
 Version control systems assist programmers with keeping backups and a history of the revisions made to the code base over time.
-With that history, programmers can roll back to a version without a particular bug.
+With that history, programmers can roll back to a version without a particular bug or breakage in the code base.
 A VCS also enables collaboration between programmers as they can work on different versions of a code base and share their work.

-Git is one VCS and is prevalent amongst programmers and corporations.

 .. index:: ! repository, ! commit